 At most times of the day, you can expect a long queue at the Statue of Liberty.
 The best way to avoid this is to arrive at the beginning or shortly before the end of the opening hours.
-The first ferry departs from Battery Park at 9:30 am, and the last one leaves at 5:15 pm.
+The ferry departure times differ depending on the season.

 The majestic "Lady Liberty," as the Statue of Liberty is also called, consists of many elements, each of which has a special meaning or history.
 For example, did you know that the head was exhibited separately at the World's Fair in Paris in 1878?
 Here are more exciting "Insides" about the Statue of Liberty:

 The Statue of Liberty in New York City is made of an iron frame covered with formed copper sheets.
 Therefore, the exterior was not always green but was discolored due to oxidation.
 The base of the Statue of Liberty is made of concrete.